 Homemade Cajeta – Mexican Goat’s Milk Caramel Sauce

-Cajeta is Mexican caramel, made with slowly-cooked sweetened goats milk and infused with cinnamon, vanilla, or other spices and flavorings.
+Cajeta is Mexican caramel, made with slowly-cooked sweetened goats milk and infused with spices and flavorings.

 There’s nothing quite like freshly made caramel sauce.
 Sweet and smoky and maybe even a bit salty, velvety and chewy and perfect on top of a scoop of vanilla ice cream.